-Additionally, the bill modifies the criteria for what constitutes an adequate education by amending RSA 193-E:2-a, I(a).
-The phrase "Beginning in the school year 2008-2009, and for each year thereafter, the specific criteria and substantive educational program that deliver the opportunity for an" is replaced with "An," streamlining the language.
-The bill outlines specific learning areas that must be included in the school approval standards, such as English/language arts, mathematics, science, social studies, arts education, world languages, health and wellness, physical education, engineering and technologies, personal finance literacy, and computer science.
-Furthermore, it repeals and reenacts RSA 198:40-a, III, to clarify how the cost of an adequate education is calculated for municipalities based on the average daily membership of pupils.
-The act is set to take effect 60 days after its passage.
+Additionally, the bill modifies RSA 193-E:2-a, I(a) by changing the phrasing from "Beginning in the school year 2008-2009, and for each year thereafter, the specific criteria and substantive educational program that deliver the opportunity for an" to simply "An" adequate education.
+It outlines specific learning areas that must be included in the educational program, such as English, mathematics, science, social studies, arts, world languages, health, physical education, engineering, personal finance literacy, and computer science.
+The bill also repeals and reenacts RSA 198:40-a, III, which pertains to the calculation of the cost of an adequate education, ensuring that it includes all differentiated aid based on the average daily membership of pupils in each municipality.
+Overall, the bill does not alter the funding amounts for educational institutions or the content of an adequate education as previously defined.

 Statutes affected: Introduced: 193-E:2-a